Thomas Joseph Guy July 9, 1954 - November 12, 2018

 1954-2018

-He was born July 9, 1954, to Glenn Ivan and Maragret Mary (Hernandez) Guy in St. Joseph.
+He was born July 9, 1954, to Glenn and Maragret Guy in St. Joseph.

-Thomas was a chocolateer and candy maker with Chase & Poe Candy Co., Inc. for 40 years.
-He enjoyed fishing, camping, and flea markets.
-Above all, Thomas loved spending time with his family.

-He was preceded in death by his parents; sons, Thomas Guy, Jr., and Jason Guy; brother, Glenn Francis Guy, Jr.; and sister, Linda Marie Guy.
+He was preceded in death by his parents; sons, Thomas Guy, Jr., and Jason Guy; brother, Glenn Guy, Jr.; and sister, Linda Guy.

-Survivors include his wife, Kay Guy; daughter, Felicia Guy, Crestview, Florida; step-children, Paul Ellsworth, Jen Ellsworth, Dana Milbourn, Israel Bratton, Jesse Bratton, Bobby Bowman, Patty Bowman, and Sara Fugere, all of St. Joseph; sisters, Kathy Guy Wolfenbarger and Joan Cudworth, both of St. Joseph; and numerous grandchildren, great-grandchildren, nieces, nephews, and cousins.
+Survivors include his wife, Kay Guy; daughter, Felicia Guy, Crestview, Florida; step-children, Paul Ellsworth, Jen Ellsworth, numerous other step-children; sisters, Kathy Wolfenbarger and Joan Cudworth, all of St. Joseph; and numerous grandchildren, great-grandchildren, nieces, nephews, and cousins.

 The family will gather with friends 6:00 to 8:00 P.M.
 Friday, Meierhoffer Funeral Home & Crematory.
 The family suggests memorial donations to the funeral home to help with funeral expenses.
 To donate online or sign the online guestbook, please visit Thomas’ Tribute Page at www.meierhoffer.com and select Donate Now.